-This manual provides installation, operation and maintenance instructions for the Edwards E2M28 and E2M30 rotary vacuum pumps.
+This manual provides installation, operation and maintenance instructions for the Edwards E1M18 and E2M18 rotary vacuum pumps.
 The pump must be used as specified in this manual.

 Read this manual before installing and operating the pump.

-Important safety information is highlighted as WARNING and CAUTION instructions that must be followed.
+Important safety information is highlighted as WARNING and CAUTION instructions; these instructions must be obeyed.
 The use of WARNINGS and CAUTIONS is defined below.